 The TIPS phone line is accessed by calling (423) 764-TIPS (764-8477).
 The e-mail address is email@example.com.
 Anyone providing information may remain anonymous if they wish, persons who identify themselves may be eligible for a reward should the information they provide result in an arrest.
 Any offer of a reward will be based upon several factors including, but not limited to, the severity of the crime, the accuracy and usefulness of the information provided and the Department's ability to independently verify the information and successfully prosecute the offender.

 The TIPS phone line is answered during normal business hours.
 If you do not get an answer you may leave the information in the form of a voice mail message or you may leave a name and phone number and someone will return your call.
 The e-mail address is checked several times daily during normal business hours.
-However, if you have time sensitive information please contact the police dispatch center at 423-989-5600.
+However, if you have time sensitive information please contact the Communication Center at 423-989-5600.
 That will ensure that we are able to act on the provided information as efficiently as possible.